Freakwill/pyrimidine/paper/paper.md

 \end{equation}
 where the symbol $\{\cdot\}$ signifies either a set, or a sequence to emphasize the order of the elements.
 The notation $S[A]$ mimicks Python syntax, borrowed from the module [typing](https://docs.python.org/3.11/library/typing.html?highlight=typing#module-typing).

-Building upon the concept, we define a population in `pyrimidine` as a container of individuals.
+Using the container concept, we define a population in `pyrimidine` as a container of individuals.
 The introduction of multi-population further extends this notion, representing a container of populations, referred to as "the high-order container". `Pyrimidine` distinguishes itself with its inherent ability to seamlessly implement multi-population GAs.

 An individual is conceptualized as a container of chromosomes, without necessarily being an algebraic system.
 Similarly, a chromosome acts as a container of genes.